-The year 2013 has started with a good note for smartphone buyers.
+The year 2013 has started on a good note for smartphone buyers.
 All mobile manufacturers Blackberry, Sony, Samsung and HTC have launched their flagship phones Z10, Xperia Z, Galaxy S4 and One respectively.
-Here we are discussing more about this “The Best of Sony Smartphone”.
+Here we are discussing more this “The Best of Sony Smartphone”.

 Design: Xperia Z is a super-slim phone with dimensions of 139 x 71 x 7.9 mm and weighing 146 g.
 Sony is introducing Xperia Z’s design as Omni Balance design providing minimal yet distinctive looks to the phone.
 The phone’s front and back are made of glass with enhanced reflection coating on the top, bottom and sides.

 Apart from the screen, front of the phone also features a secondary camera used for video-calling and sensors above the screen, and a microphone below the screen.
 The back sports a primary camera and second microphone useful for noise cancellation.The right side of the phone hosts a SIM slot (covered by plastic flaps), power key, volume keys and loudspeaker.
 Left side has a microUSB and microSD card slot.
 Underneath them dock connector is present.

 On top of the phone, you get a 3.5 mm headphone jack with a plastic cover, which makes it little difficult to access.
 The bottom of the phone is devoid of any functionalities.
 Read – Best Samsung Smartphones under Rs.
 20000 INR

 One of the biggest USPs about Xperia Z is that it’s water and dust resistant.
 The phone is certified by IP55 and IP57 rating making it work even under water, having ability to click pics in rain or beside pool, cleaning it by water from every day’s spills and dirt.